 “We don’t rehearse.
 We go about our business.
 We have fun and we improvise.
 We work a lot and make it fun,” said Loggins.

-Theirs is a very respectful relationship and the ten year age difference is not a factor.
+There's is a very respectful relationship and the ten year age difference is not a factor.
+When asked, both were quick to claim the other was the best guitarist.

 “It’s a blessing to have such a great pool of musicians in this town,” said Austin.
 “We lean on them to have fun and jam.
 We have a good reputation of getting a lot of work and being paid.
 We give love to our crew as much as possible.
 The quality of all of them is top notch.”

-Austin stated one of his philosophies, “The free form of having anyone in your band is better than having one band.”
+One of Austin's philosophies is, “The free form of having anyone in your band is better than having one band.”

 Loggins calls the various formations “projects” – different forms of several bands, one of which is called Justus League - started by Austin.
 On any given night it can feature harmonica, keyboards, horns, drums, guest singers, bass and drum players.
 But it is the hard driving guitar works of Johnson's Les Paul Special and Loggins' Fender Stratocaster that are fundamental to their success.
 Both can sing, by the way.